-When the total benefits of the Social Security benefit account exceeds certain limits (this changes each year), the dollar amounts, for all beneficiaries, are proportionately reduced to meet the family maximum limit.
-Neither the worker’s benefit amount nor any benefit payable to a divorced spouse is reduced because of the family maximum limit.
+When the total benefits of the Social Security benefits account exceed certain limits (these changes each year), the dollar amounts, for all beneficiaries, are proportionately reduced to meet the family’s maximum limit.
+Neither the worker’s benefit amount nor any benefit payable to a divorced spouse is reduced because of the family’s maximum limit.

 Social Security Benefit Federal Income Tax

 Social Security benefits may be subject to income tax.
-When half of the Social Security benefit and the modified adjusted gross income exceed a specified limit, then a portion, up to 85%, of that benefit is taxable.
-For married couples filing joint, the limit is $32,000, for most others it’s $25,000.
+When half of the Social Security benefit and the modified adjusted gross income exceeds a specified limit, then a portion, up to 85%, of that benefit is taxable.
+For married couples filing joint, the limit is $44,000, for most others, it’s $28,000.
 For those married couples filing separately and who lived with their spouse at any time during the year, the limit is $0.
 State or local income taxes on Social Security benefits vary.